 Students who spend time working in the lab gain the kind of hands-on experience of taking raw materials and turning them into the desired final product, which, in turn, gives companies like Eastman a pool of potential recruits who have gone through the production process in a practical, not just theoretical, way.

-“Being able to provide students this sort of experience not only enhances their educational process, it also gives them an advantage when trying to find employment after graduation,” said Khomami.
+“Being able to provide students this sort of experience not only enhances their educational breadth and experience, it also gives them an advantage when trying to find employment after graduation,” said Khomami.

 In addition to the lab space, Eastman helped fund the creation of a new student-focused room within Dougherty to provide places for study and relaxation between classes.